chen-simon/github-actions-ci-test/README.md

 # github-actions-ci-test
-A repository to test the Continuous Integration workflok for Github Actions.
+A repository to test the Continuous Integration workflow for Github Actions.